mikko86/beatmap-redirect/README.md

+# SCRIPT IS CURRENTLY BROKEN IDK WHY

+---

-# Click [here](https://github.com/isaklovas/beatmap-redirect/raw/main/userscript.user.js) to install. (remember to have tampermonkey/greasemonkey installed and enabled)
+#2 Click [here](https://github.com/isaklovas/beatmap-redirect/raw/main/userscript.user.js) to install. (remember to have tampermonkey/greasemonkey installed and enabled)

 <sup>only tested in chrome, might work with other browsers</sup>